madcodemonkey/CsvConverter/docs/Reading/Examples/Simple2.md

 ```

 Notes
-- The CsvToClassService service must be TOLD that the file has no header file (csv.Configuration.HasHeaderRow = false;)
+- The CsvReaderService service must be TOLD that the file has no header file (csv.Configuration.HasHeaderRow = false;)
 - This example code can be found in [Github](https://github.com/madcodemonkey/CsvConverter/tree/master/src/CsvConverter.SimpleDotNetExample2)